 \section{Motivation: General Probability Theory}

-General probability theory (GPT) was created to give a common framework to classical and quantum probabilistic models and to explore what options (compatible with some natural physical requirements) could exists beyond quantum, see e.g.\ \cite{gptbackground1,gptbackground2}.
-In this section, we give a condensed, simplified version of what a GPT model is, concentrating only on the concepts of \emph{states} and \emph{measurements} (and omitting many other notions, eg.\ \emph{effects}, \emph{composite systems}, etc.).
+General probability theory (GPT) was developed to provide a common framework to classical and quantum probabilistic models and to explore what options (compatible with some natural physical requirements) could exists beyond quantum probability, see e.g.\ \cite{gptbackground1,gptbackground2}.
+In this section, we give a condensed, simplified version of what a GPT model is, concentrating only on the concepts of \emph{states} and \emph{measurements} (and omitting many other notions, eg. effects, composite systems, etc.).